DarkEnergyScienceCollaboration/2pt_validation/doc/Cookbook.md

 * The option `--pz_sigma` selects the width of the Gaussian in case of choosing a Gaussian photo-z.
 * The option `--oextra` adds extra information to the output directory (you should put the name or number of the realization that you are considering).
 * The option `--mpi` enables MPI parallel processing.
+* The option `--wf_type` specifies the type of angular mask.
+If not specified  it uses the default which contains the depth variations expected using the LSST dithering strategy in Awan et al. You can also select: `none`, which corresponds to full sky survey or `radecbcut` which is just a simple masking of the galactic plane and part of the northern hemisphere.
 * Once you modified `run_all.sh` just do `sbatch run_all.sh` to submit your job.

 As you can see, what `run_all.sh` does is just to submit the slurm job by calling the python script `mkcat.py` which is the interface with fastcat.